CycloneDX/cyclonedx-php-composer/README.md

       --mc-version=MC-VERSION        Version of the main component.
                                      This will override auto-detection.
   -h, --help                         Display help for the given command.
 When no command is given display help for the list command
-  -q, --quiet                        Do not output any message -V, --version                      Display this application version
-      --ansi|--no-ansi               Force (or disable --no-ansi) ANSI output -n, --no-interaction               Do not ask any interactive question --profile                      Display timing and memory usage information --no-plugins                   Whether to disable plugins.
-      --no-scripts                   Skips the execution of all scripts defined in composer.json file.
-  -d, --working-dir=WORKING-DIR      If specified, use the given directory as working directory.
-      --no-cache                     Prevent use of the cache -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 ## Demo